This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 frame

-I take the principle of separation of presentation and content to be an important principle and a practical necessity.
+I take the principle of separation of presentation and content to be important, and a practical necessity.
 Yet here we're faced with a dilemma.

 With the demise of table frames and rules, the only way to draw a horizontal